s-man-g/ansible-power-aix/docs/source/beginner_guide.rst

 Beginners Guide

-Prerequirements for this guide:
+Items needed for this guide:

 * A Controller Node to install ansilbe on.

 * A Managed Node(s) to apply the <NEED TO CHOOSE WHICH PLAYBOOK TO RUN>

    .. warning::
       There are several os architectures/flavors to choose from when installing ansible to your controller node.
 AIX is not supported.
-More importantly its not an ideal choice for starting out. not an ideal choice for new For this guide we will use Red Hat Enterprise Linux 7.
+It also is not an ideal choice for starting out.
+For this guide we will use Red Hat Enterprise Linux 7.
 This guide has also been tested with CentOS 7.
 Check this link for possible controller node options: 			https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-rhel-centos-or-fedora

 Install Ansible with: